Chapter 6

 The sky hung low, a heavy blanket of clouds promising snow by morning.
 The forecast had mentioned a couple of inches—nothing brutal, just enough to dust the fields and make everything look like a postcard.
 Matthew kept one hand on the wheel, the other resting on the gearshift, as he pointed out landmarks along the way.

-“See that silo over there?”
-Matthew said, nodding toward a lone silver tower poking above a rise.
+“See that silo over there?” he said, nodding toward a lone silver tower poking above a rise.
 “That’s the Gustafson’s farm.
 They raise the best sweet corn you’ll ever eat—Mom trades her apple butter for it every summer.”

 “Yup.
-She cooks it in this big copper kettle over a fire pit in our backyard.
+She cooks it in this big kettle over a fire pit in our backyard.
 Takes all day, but it smells amazing.
 She’ll probably send you home with a jar, if you want.”
 Matthew said.

 A few miles later, they passed a rickety wooden bridge spanning a narrow creek that spilled out of a nearby pond.
 “That’s where Jessie and I used to fish,” Matthew said.
-“Caught a catfish once, bigger than her head.
+“Caught a channel cat once, bigger than her head.
 She screamed like it was a horror movie when it flopped at her.”

 Alex laughed, picturing it—a younger Matthew, sun-browned and grinning, teasing his sister by the water.
 “You’re such a country boy,” he said, shaking his head.